 How quickly can I get an SSL installed?

 An SSL certificate can be installed usually within 48 hours but you will require access to the email manager of your domain as you will need to attribute a specific email address to which the issue can send the SSL key.
-Most issuers require [email protected], [email protected] or [email protected] to be accessible to receive this key.
+Most issuers require webmaster@, postmaster@ or admin@ to be accessible to receive this key.

 We’ll then install and make the necessary changes to your site.